filips123/PWAsForFirefox/docs/docs/help/faq.md

     These steps may not work on all desktop environments.

+### How to back up installed web apps or transfer them?

+To back up installed web apps or transfer them to another computer, you can copy the `config.json` file and the `profiles` directory inside [the user data directory](../resources/installation-directories.md#user-data).

+After restoring the data, you need to run [the "Update web apps" option](../user-guide/extension.md#update-web-apps) from the extension settings to register your web apps to the operating system.

 ## Troubleshooting

 ### Why can't I install a specific website I want?